GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

      ActionAfterReboot = 'ContinueConfiguration';
      ReportOnly = $False;
 ```
-Make sure you keep ConfigurationMode set to 'ApplyAndAutoCorrect'.
+!
+Make sure you keep ConfigurationMode set to 'ApplyAndAutoCorrect' !
 Once this step is done, you can see your worker registered in Automation Account under DSC blade.

 3) To create Managed Identity